-Claim: A longtime anti-gun advocate state legislator shot an intruder in defense of his property.
+A longtime anti-gun state legislator shot a home intruder in defense of his property.
+See Example(s)

 Anti-Gun Senator Shoots Intruder

 Long time Anti-Gun Advocate State Senator R.C.
-Soles, 74, shot one of two intruders at his home just outside Tabor City , N.C. about 5 p.m.
-Sunday, the prosecutor for the politician's home county said.
+Soles, 74, shot one of two intruders at his home just outside Tabor City, N.C. about

 The intruder, Kyle Blackburn, was taken to a South Carolina hospital, but the injuries were not reported to be life-threatening, according to Rex Gore, district attorney for Columbus, Bladen andBrunswick counties.